Cloud Connector Installation

 During installation, the Cloud Connector requires access to the cloud to authenticate the user performing the installation, validate the installer’s permission(s), and download and configure the services the Cloud Connector provides.
 The installation occurs with the privileges of the user who initiates the install.

-- If you’re installing the Cloud Connector in an environment that has a web proxy or strict firewall rules, see Cloud Connector Proxy and Firewall Configuration for requirements before continuing the installation.
+- Cloud Connector Proxy and Firewall Configuration: If you’re installing the Cloud Connector in an environment that has a web proxy or strict firewall rules.

 - Do not install the Cloud Connector on an Active Directory domain controller or any other machine critical to your resource location infrastructure.
 Regular maintenance on the Cloud Connector will perform machine operations that will cause an outage to these additional resources.

 - Do not download or install other Citrix products on the machines hosting the Cloud Connector.